LIMON100/DA/mAP/readme.md

 The general definition for the Average Precision (AP) is finding the area under the precision-recall curve above.

-After calculating the AP(Average Precision) of every object then sum them up and divided them by the number of classes.
+After calculating the AP(Average Precision) of every object then sum them up and divided them by the number of classes

 ## Different type of bounding box format